gorsti/socketworker/README.md

 This example uses SharedWorker, although not believed  to be necessary for the functionality implemented thus far ;-)

-Any code in this repo that actually does run, only does so in Chrome, although shared webworkers are supported in Opera and Safari too, however caniuse.com shows limited cross-browser (specifically no  iOS / Android) support, so you should probably be using dedicated workers for now...
+Any code in this repo that actually does run, only does so in Chrome, although shared webworkers are supported in Opera and Safari too, however caniuse.com shows limited cross-browser (specifically no  iOS / Android / Firefox / IE) support as of Dec '13, so you should probably be using dedicated workers for now...

 http://caniuse.com/#feat=webworkers
 vs